 23. Complex Sentence Examples: Lesson for Kids

 Complex sentences aren't as complicated as they sound!
-In this lesson, we will learn about the clauses that make up complex sentences, why complex sentences might be used, and how to write them.
+In this lesson, we'll learn about the clauses that make up complex sentences, why complex sentences might be used, and how to write them.

 24. Conjunctions Lesson for Kids: Definition & Example

 Conjunctions are the part of speech used to connect words and groups of words.
-In this lesson, you will learn the three types of conjunctions and how to use them in your writing.
+In this lesson, you'll learn the three types of conjunctions and how to use them in your writing.